|

-Fraser conveys an engaging picture of life in the remote corners of the Colorado Plateau in the years before the automobile made its inroads.
-He spoke at length with sheepherders and forest rangers, townspeople and ranchers, community leaders and eccentric prospectors.
+Traveling with his equally adventurous eldest son, and led by the noted Utah guide Dave Rust, Fraser saw Zion Canyon, the Kaibab Plateau, Monument Valley, and other stunning sights years before these became popular travel destinations.
+Along the way he spoke with sheepherders and forest rangers, townspeople and ranchers, community leaders and eccentric prospectors, gleaning insights into the conditions of life in this isolated region.
 His firsthand accounts will transport you to a time when explorers relied on their horses and their wits to take them into a fascinating and little-known backcountry.

 Reviews